 • The diver develops symptoms of DCI: Provide surface oxygen breathing.
 Contact emergency medical dispatch service (113), notify diving accident.

-• Ascent from decompression stop: Provided the diver is not injured and his equipment is in working order he should descend again and complete his decompression.
-Once he is back on the surface oxygen should be administered for 30 min if available.
-In case the diver is unable to descend to complete his decompression he should start breathing oxygen immediately and continue doing so for 30 min.

-• Ascent from the bottom / work depth – no-stop limit not exceeded: Descend to 5 m and complete a safety stop.
-Breathes oxygen for 30 min at surface.
-If oxygen is unavailable call diving physician.
+• The bottom time allows direct ascent to surface: Descend.
+Complete safety stop.
+Observe for one hour at surface.

-• Ascent from the bottom / work depth – no-stop limit exceeded: Diver’s fitness and dive gear permitting, the diver should descend to the deepest staged decompression stop and complete decompression according to a schedule one bottom time longer than ordinary required.
-Breathe oxygen for 30 min at surface.
-If oxygen is unavailable call diving physician.
+• Ascent from the bottom / work depth – no-stop limit exceeded: If the diver is OK and the equipment working: Descend and decompression according to a schedule one tabulated bottom time longer than originally prescribed.
+If the omitted decompression time is 15 min or longer or if the diver is unable to descent, then breathe oxygen at surface for 30 min.
+If omitted decompression is 15 min or longer then call a diving physician.

 In-water Recompression?
 There is no consensus on how to best manage a case of DCI when neither oxygen nor an on-site chamber is available.
 Some will recommend in-water recompression, even when air is the only available breathing gas.
 In-water recompression remains a very controversial alternative and most diving medical experts oppose it.
 We choose to advise against in-water recompression for the following reasons: